 India has a rich cultural heritage filled with beautiful textiles from every nook and corner of the country that you simply cannot miss.
 And there’s no denying that the saree is definitely the best garment that’s been created in India and its fluid drape looks no less than a million dollars.
-So why not embrace the tradition and notch up your desi style by experimenting with different kinds of sarees.
-Here are 13 types of sarees in Indiafrom different states that every woman must have in her closet!
+So why not embrace the tradition and notch up your desi style by experimenting with different types of sarees.
+Let’s take a closer look at 13 saree styles in India from its different states that every woman must have in her closet!

-Kanjeevaram is to South India what Benarasi is to North India.
-Kanjeevaram is also made of silk - mostly mulberry silk and is known for its expansive and elaborate gold border that come with intricate patterns and traditional motifs such as the temple borders, ancient relics and tales of local folklore.
+Kanjeevaram saree style is to South India what Benarasi is to North India.
+The Kanjeevaram type of saree is also made of silk - mostly mulberry silk and is known for its expansive and elaborate gold border that come with intricate patterns and traditional motifs such as the temple borders, ancient relics and tales of local folklore.

 This one is similar to the Ikat saree in technique, but only the design differs slightly and the silk does too.
-Pochampally belongs to Telangana and looks rather fab and rich, with the saree having mostly a bounty of colours.
+Pochampally belongs to Telangana and looks rather fab and rich, with this type of saree having mostly a bounty of colours.

-Paithani is a type of saree named after the Paithan town in Aurangabad, Maharashtra.
-They are woven by hand and are made from very fine silk - that is why these sarees are considered as one of the richest sarees in India.
+Paithani is a saree style in India named after the Paithan town in Aurangabad, Maharashtra.
+Woven by hand and made from very fine silk, they are considered as one of the richest Indian sarees.
 Paithani is characterized by borders of an oblique square design, and a pallu with a peacock design.
-The kaleidoscopic effect is achieved by using one color for weaving lengthwise and another for weaving widthwise.
+The kaleidoscopic effect is achieved by using one colour for weaving lengthwise and another for weaving widthwise.

 Tie-dye is a technique that was discovered in Japan, and with travelling Indians, the technique came down to Gujarat, where most business in India happened, back then.
-A Bandhini saree is made by tying small knots on the entire surface of the fabric, with a resist or gum so as to not permit the colour to flow everywhere.
-High technique, and higher on style, this type of a saree is usually made in chiffon and is a rainbow of colours!
+This Indian saree popularly known as Bandhini is made by tying small knots on the entire surface of the fabric, with a resist or gum so as to not permit the colour to flow everywhere.
+High technique, and higher on style, this type of saree is usually made in chiffon and is a rainbow of colours!

-Again a tie-dye technique that refers to waves and swirls, this type of saree belongs to the colourful state of Rajasthan where it is worn as a daily wear saree.
+Again a tie-dye technique that refers to waves and swirls, this style of Indian saree belongs to the colourful state of Rajasthan where it is used for daily wear.
 It generally comes in bright colours with the resist of the dye forming white waves.

 From the Chander region in Madhya Pradesh, this saree is an epitome of simplicity meets style.
 The lightweight fabric comes with a light golden zari that’s such a daily wear essential.
 It’s really like a manifestation of imagination and craft.

 Muga silk is special because of the silkworms that they’re made from.
 The larvae of these moths feed on Som (Machilus bombycina) and Soalu (Litsea polyantha) leaves.
-How the Assamese adapt this in their Mekhala Chador is fascinating and owning a piece will only make your wardrobe 100 times prettier, we promise!
+How the Assamese adapt this in their Mekhala Chador is fascinating and owning this prized saree will make any Indian wardrobe 100 times prettier, we promise!

 Originally from Dhaka, Bangladesh and also called Dhakai-Jamdani, this silk saree is a part of the Bengali bride’s wedding trousseau.
-The traditional motifs of this saree are flowers, represented like a garden signifying bloom and the start of good things.
+The traditional motifs in these types of sarees are flowers, represented like a garden signifying bloom and the start of good things.
 Don’t you definitely need this one?!

 Kalamkari is the art (kari) of hand painting on fabric using a pen (kalam).
 A Kalamkari saree is like owning a heritage piece of art in the form of a saree.
-It could be made of cotton or silk and is considered extremely precious in the region.
+This Indian could be made of cotton or silk and is considered extremely precious in the region.
 Kalamkari sarees are pretty popular and easily available too.
-A Kalamkari saree generally uses vegetable and organic dyes with which the designs are painted.
+The Kalamkari saree style in India generally uses vegetable and organic dyes with which the designs are painted.